 There are several historical points of interest in Maryland including the War Correspondents Monument, Washington Monument, and the Mason-Dixon Line.

 Maryland is a flat state with ample campsite options and water sources.
 It would be a pleasant section for hikers who can only get out for a week or less.

 The Appalachian Trail is 2,168 miles long and runs along the Appalachian Mountains in North America: from Georgia to Maine.
-Almost 40 miles of the trail run across the state of Maryland, most of which follow the ridgeline of South Mountain.
+Forty-one miles of the trail run across the state of Maryland, most of which follow the ridgeline of South Mountain.

 Getting to the Trail: This section of trail begins in Harpers Ferry, West Virginia and ends near Waynesboro, Pennsylvania.
 We recommend leaving your car in Waynesboro and taking a taxi to Harpers Ferry.
 It’s about an hour long drive.